TIMAU RIVER wildlife corridor

 Incentivising riverine communities to plant woodlots, capture and store rainwater

-WT supports the development of woodlots on farms to remove the need to cut riparian trees for fuelwood,
+WT supports the development of woodlots on farms to remove the need to cut riparian trees for fuelwood.
+We also supports capturing and storing of rainwater from roofs, and by digging shallow ditches on sloping land to slow water run-off (see picture)

 Overgrazed land BEFORE trapping runoff water